Sumboard

 Some platforms require you to write custom security logic for every query, every dashboard, every chart.
 Others require learning proprietary security languages that only work within their ecosystem.
 Both approaches create maintenance burden and increase error risk.

 The right approach: security rules defined once, enforced automatically across all analytics.
 The platform intercepts every query, applies the appropriate security context based on the authenticated user's token, and filters data through query-level enforcement before returning results.
+The same principle is covered in the iframe vs SDK trade-offs when you weigh same-origin against isolated rendering.

 Compliance: Built-In, Not Bolted On